Rul1an/broodjes-ai-mvp/ARCHITECTURE.md

     *   `/api/clearRecipes` (`clearRecipes.js`): Deletes all records from the `async_tasks` table.
 Requires Service Role Key.

 *   **Backend - Shared Libraries (`netlify/functions/lib/`):**
-    *   `costUtils.js`: Contains helpers for parsing quantities/units, normalization, conversion, and cost calculation logic used by `/api/getCostBreakdown`.
     *   `openaiClient.js`: Utility to initialize and provide the OpenAI API client.
     *   `supabaseClient.js`: Utility to initialize and provide the Supabase client (using Service Role Key).
+    *   `unitUtils.js`: Contains helpers for parsing quantities/units, normalization, and conversion logic used by `/api/getCostBreakdown`.
+    *   `aiCostUtils.js`: Contains helpers for AI-based cost estimation and extracting cost totals from AI responses, used by `/api/getCostBreakdown`.

 *   **Backend - Google Cloud Functions (GCF):**
     *   ~~`gcf-generate-recipe/index.js` (Deployed as `generateRecipe`):~~ (Removed - Logic migrated to Netlify Function `/api/generateRecipe`)